skywing/sample-python-sqlalchemy/README.md

     - one to many
     - many to many
 - Use of built-in & user defined database functions
+- Use docker Python API to setup test DVD rental database that can be reuse for each test session

 ## Setup and Install Dependencies